kissmihaly1/fakex2/README.md

-# FakeXReal Social Media Platform
+# FakeX Social Media Platform

-A modern social media platform built with Node.js, Express, and Angular, featuring real-time interactions and a clean, intuitive interface.
+A social media platform built with Node.js, Express, and Angular, featuring real-time interactions and a clean, intuitive interface.

 ## Features

-- 👤 User authentication and profile management
+- User authentication and profile management
-- 📝 Create, like, and comment on posts
+- Create, like, and comment on posts
-- 🔄 Repost functionality
+- Repost functionality
-- 🖼️ Image upload support
+- Image upload support
-- 👑 Admin dashboard for content moderation
+- Admin dashboard for content moderation
-- 🚫 User management (ban/unban functionality)

 ## Getting Started